 - Time your watering.
 Water when the air is still and early morning, when temperatures are cooler.
 Water evaporates from the soil surface more quickly later in the day, when the air is hot and dry.
 Watering in hot or windy weather = increased evaporation.
 Vegetables also tend to require more water on sunny days with low humidity.

-- Apply seaweed/fish emulsion as a foliar spray ‘tonic’ or ‘rescue remedy’ for your plants.
+- Apply liquid seaweed or fish emulsion as a foliar spray ‘tonic’ or ‘rescue remedy’ for your plants.

 Finally, grow only what you can manage.
 A small, well-maintained container garden can provide you with many of your basic food needs – even in dry conditions.
 Be realistic with the time, space and resources you have, so you can find satisfaction with what you choose to grow.